PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 Every team member that is givent he freedom to improve upon their job is actually a manager.
 ...we must always remember that when we manage we aren't just managing systems, we are managing people within those systems.

+Day 51 How to Manage People: Establish Clear Priorities

+I make sure every manager of every division of my comnpany knows what they are responsible to produce.
+The manager must tell the team, nearly everyday, what their focus should be.
+...break down the parts of the process that produce something for the company's bottom line, then begin to measure those parts to keep the team accountable to accomplish them,...
+The bottom line of the company is the bottom line.If the company is not profitable, the company will go under and everybody will lose their jobs.
+...whatever it is your produce must be scalable.
+This is not true of businesses that don't desire to scale, but for most of us, it's critical.
+Could more people be hired to create more of whatever is is that you're obligated to produce?
+Is the process you've designed dependent on you or other employees' personalities or skill sets to deliver en masse?
+Have your clearly defined the process that must be performed that somebody else could join the team and accomplish those processes to increase production?
+It is my view that knowing what to produce and making sure it is measurable, profitable, and scalable is a signigicant percentage of a manager's job.
+...human beings like to measure their progress and see, at the end of a year, that the thing they built is bigger than it was when they started.
+A manager should want something more than to be liked.
+They should want to create a team in which every member feels valuable and important based on a performance that is measurable.